lucamug/elm-starter/README.md

 Runs the app in the development mode.
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 Edit `src/Main.elm` and save to reload the browser.

+Also edit `src/Index.elm` and `package.json` for further customization.

 ### `$ npm run build`